TejasCThakare/Low_Light_Image_Enhancement/README.md

 ## Note

-This is an ongoing research project.
-Further improvements in **text preservation** and **color fidelity** are currently under development.

 ### Current Limitations:
 - **Text Regions**: May occasionally blur fine text details in extremely low-light scenarios
 - **Color Saturation**: Some color oversaturation in highly enhanced regions